Negative hyperconjugation in silicon: Orbital structure

 The silicon α and β effects arise because 3rd period heteroatoms can stabilize adjacent carbanions charges via (negative) hyperconjugation.

 In the α effect, reactions that develop negative charge adjacent to the silicon, such as metalations, exhibit accelerated rates.
 The C-M σ orbital partially overlaps the C-Si σ* anti-bonding orbital, which stabilizes the C-M bond.
 More generally, (i.e. even for "naked" carbanions) the Si σ* orbitals help stabilize the electrons on the α carbon.
 In this regard, triorganylsilyl groups act as π acceptors.

 In the β effect, reactions that develop positive charge on carbon atoms β to the silicon accelerate.
-The C-Si σ orbital partially overlaps the with the C-X (leaving group) σ* orbital (2b): This electron-density donation into the anti-bonding orbital weakens the C-X bond, decreasing the barrier to the cleavage indicated 3, and favoring formation of the carbenium 4.
+The C-Si σ orbital partially overlaps with the C-X (leaving group) σ* orbital (2b): This electron-density donation into the anti-bonding orbital weakens the C-X bond, decreasing the barrier to the cleavage indicated 3, and favoring formation of the carbenium 4.